Agjava/Reddit_clone/README.md

   - Users can upload images directly from their local machine as an image file
 - [x] Web app displays a loading animation whenever data is being fetched (Implemented with basic "Loading..." text messages)

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality! *(You can add things here if you extended it, e.g., "Added confirmation dialogs before deleting posts.")*

 ## Video Walkthrough